sfigg/commercialization-public/design/component-guidelines/simultaneous-pen-and-touch-validation.md

 Currently, the Windows Hardware Compatibility Program does not contain requirements for simultaneous pen and touch performance.
 Microsoft instead provides the following recommendations for simultaneous pen and touch performance.

-* All pen requirements can be met when 5 simultaneous touch contacts are present on the screen.
+* A device should continue to meet all Windows 10 Pen compatibility requirements when five simultaneous touch contacts are present on the screen.

-* All touch requirements can be met when the pen is within range of the screen.
+* A device should continue to meet all Windows 10 touch compatibility requirements when a pen is within reporting range of the screen.

 Devices capable of following these recommendations will be able to follow future requirements for pen and touch reporting